Sylebra Capital Ltd Cuts Holdings in Coupa Software Incorporated (NASDAQ:COUP)

-Sylebra Capital Ltd trimmed its holdings in shares of Coupa Software Incorporated (NASDAQ:COUP) by 94.7% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 32,007 shares of the technology company’s stock after selling 568,761 shares during the period.
-Coupa Software makes up about 0.3% of Sylebra Capital Ltd’s investment portfolio, making the stock its 23rd largest holding.
-Sylebra Capital Ltd’s holdings in Coupa Software were worth $10,847,000 at the end of the most recent quarter.
+Sylebra Capital Ltd cut its holdings in Coupa Software Incorporated (NASDAQ:COUP) by 94.7% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 32,007 shares of the technology company’s stock after selling 568,761 shares during the quarter.
+Coupa Software accounts for 0.3% of Sylebra Capital Ltd’s portfolio, making the stock its 24th biggest holding.
+Sylebra Capital Ltd’s holdings in Coupa Software were worth $10,847,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also modified their holdings of the business.
-LPL Financial LLC boosted its stake in shares of Coupa Software by 45.9% in the 3rd quarter.
-LPL Financial LLC now owns 10,816 shares of the technology company’s stock worth $2,966,000 after buying an additional 3,405 shares during the last quarter.
-The Manufacturers Life Insurance Company boosted its stake in shares of Coupa Software by 56.2% in the 3rd quarter.
-The Manufacturers Life Insurance Company now owns 2,082 shares of the technology company’s stock worth $571,000 after buying an additional 749 shares during the last quarter.
-US Bancorp DE boosted its stake in shares of Coupa Software by 13.4% in the 3rd quarter.
-US Bancorp DE now owns 5,659 shares of the technology company’s stock worth $1,551,000 after buying an additional 669 shares during the last quarter.
-Skandinaviska Enskilda Banken AB publ boosted its stake in shares of Coupa Software by 7.6% in the 3rd quarter.
-Skandinaviska Enskilda Banken AB publ now owns 9,900 shares of the technology company’s stock worth $2,715,000 after buying an additional 700 shares during the last quarter.
-Finally, Arrowstreet Capital Limited Partnership boosted its stake in shares of Coupa Software by 1,458.7% in the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 140,613 shares of the technology company’s stock worth $38,562,000 after buying an additional 131,592 shares during the last quarter.
+A number of other hedge funds have also made changes to their positions in the stock.
+Great West Life Assurance Co.
+Can grew its position in Coupa Software by 25,694.5% during the third quarter.
+Great West Life Assurance Co.
+Can now owns 6,900,281 shares of the technology company’s stock worth $2,936,000 after buying an additional 6,873,530 shares during the period.
+Artisan Partners Limited Partnership acquired a new stake in shares of Coupa Software in the 4th quarter worth approximately $423,560,000.
+Durable Capital Partners LP increased its stake in Coupa Software by 6.1% in the 3rd quarter.
+Durable Capital Partners LP now owns 1,059,187 shares of the technology company’s stock valued at $290,471,000 after purchasing an additional 60,656 shares in the last quarter.
+Tiger Global Management LLC acquired a new position in Coupa Software during the fourth quarter worth $225,375,000.
+Finally, Northern Trust Corp boosted its position in Coupa Software by 1.5% during the fourth quarter.
+Northern Trust Corp now owns 459,686 shares of the technology company’s stock worth $155,793,000 after purchasing an additional 6,823 shares in the last quarter.

-In other news, CAO Anthony D. Tiscornia sold 1,232 shares of the company’s stock in a transaction on Monday, December 28th.
-The stock was sold at an average price of $347.30, for a total transaction of $427,873.60.
-Following the transaction, the chief accounting officer now directly owns 1,240 shares of the company’s stock, valued at $430,652.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CEO Robert Bernshteyn sold 50,000 shares of the company’s stock in a transaction on Wednesday, February 17th.
-The stock was sold at an average price of $356.70, for a total value of $17,835,000.00.
-Following the transaction, the chief executive officer now directly owns 254,862 shares in the company, valued at $90,909,275.40.
+In related news, EVP Robert Glenn sold 1,155 shares of the stock in a transaction dated Wednesday, March 24th.
+The stock was sold at an average price of $260.72, for a total value of $301,131.60.
+Following the completion of the transaction, the executive vice president now owns 1,575 shares of the company’s stock, valued at $410,634.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Mark Riggs sold 929 shares of the firm’s stock in a transaction that occurred on Monday, January 25th.
+The stock was sold at an average price of $343.99, for a total transaction of $319,566.71.
+Following the sale, the insider now directly owns 1,722 shares of the company’s stock, valued at approximately $592,350.78.
 The disclosure for this sale can be found here.
-Insiders sold 183,873 shares of company stock valued at $56,590,219 in the last three months.
-3.40% of the stock is currently owned by insiders.
+Over the last 90 days, insiders sold 180,657 shares of company stock worth $55,474,214.
+Company insiders own 3.40% of the company’s stock.

-Several equities analysts recently weighed in on the company.
-Citigroup lowered their target price on Coupa Software from $357.00 to $325.00 in a research report on Monday, March 8th.
-Smith Barney Citigroup raised their price target on Coupa Software from $339.00 to $357.00 in a report on Tuesday, December 22nd.
-Needham & Company LLC reissued a “buy” rating on shares of Coupa Software in a report on Wednesday, March 17th.
-Piper Sandler raised their price target on Coupa Software from $232.00 to $300.00 and gave the company a “neutral” rating in a report on Tuesday, December 8th.
-Finally, KeyCorp raised their price target on Coupa Software from $365.00 to $400.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
-One research analyst has rated the stock with a sell rating, nine have assigned a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-Coupa Software presently has an average rating of “Buy” and an average price target of $330.48.
+COUP has been the subject of several recent research reports.
+Barclays raised their target price on shares of Coupa Software from $315.00 to $352.00 and gave the company an “equal weight” rating in a report on Monday, January 11th.
+Mizuho raised their price objective on shares of Coupa Software from $270.00 to $320.00 and gave the stock a “neutral” rating in a research note on Tuesday, December 8th.
+They noted that the move was a valuation call.
+Needham & Company LLC reissued a “buy” rating on shares of Coupa Software in a research report on Wednesday, March 17th.
+Canaccord Genuity upped their price objective on Coupa Software from $285.00 to $375.00 and gave the company a “buy” rating in a research report on Tuesday, December 8th.
+Finally, Raymond James lifted their price objective on Coupa Software from $300.00 to $365.00 and gave the stock an “outperform” rating in a research report on Tuesday, December 8th.
+One equities research analyst has rated the stock with a sell rating, nine have given a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company.
+The stock has a consensus rating of “Buy” and a consensus target price of $330.48.

 Coupa Software Incorporated provides cloud-based business spend management platform.
 Its platform connects organizations with suppliers globally; and provides visibility into and control over how companies spend money, as well as enables businesses to achieve savings that drive profitability.
 The company's platform consists of procurement, invoicing, expense management, and payment modules that form the transactional engine for managing a company's business spend; and offers supporting modules, including strategic sourcing, spend analysis, contract management, supplier management, and contingent workforce management.